docsforadobe/after-effects-scripting-guide/docs/properties/propertybase.md

 **Description**

 For a layer, this corresponds to the setting of the eyeball icon.
-When true, the layer’s video is active at the current time.
+When true, the layer's video is active at the current time.
 For this to be true, the layer must be enabled, no other layer may be soloing unless this layer is soloed too, and the time must be between the `inPoint` and `outPoint` values of this layer.
 This value is never true in an audio layer; there is a separate `audioActive` attribute in the AVLayer object [AVLayer.audioActive](../layers/avlayer.md#avlayer-audioactive).

-For an effect and all properties, it is the same as the enabled attribute, except that it’s read-only.
+For an effect and all properties, it is the same as the enabled attribute, except that it's read-only.

 **Type**